mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 \subsection{Mixed Autoregressive Models}

-In Vector Autoregressive (VAR) models, each node $s$ at time point $t$ is modeled as a linear combination of all variables (including $s$) at a collection of earlier time points.
+In Vector Autoregressive (VAR) models, each node $s$ at time point $t$ is modeled as a linear combination of all variables (including $s$) at a set of earlier time points.
 The standard VAR model is defined with a Gaussian noise process, such that the model can be split up into $p$ conditional Gaussian distributions \citep[see e.g.][]{hamiltontime1994, pfaff_analysis_2008}.
 Instead of a univariate conditional Gaussian distribution, one can also associate other univariate exponential family members with a given node.
-This leaves us with an almost identical estimation problem as discussed in the previous section (Section \ref{theory_mgm_estimation}).
-The only difference is that the natural parameter of the node-conditional at hand is not a function of parameters associated with interactions of variables at the \emph{same time point}, but a function of parameters associated with variables at \emph{previous time points}.
+This leaves us with an almost identical model and estimation problem as discussed in the previous section (Section \ref{theory_mgm_estimation}).
+The only difference is that the canonical parameter of the node-conditional at hand is not a function of parameters associated with interactions of variables at the \emph{same time point}, but a function of parameters associated with variables at \emph{previous time points}.
+To distinguish this VAR model over mixed variables from the VAR model that is typically defined with only Gaussian variables, we call this model \emph{mixed Autoregressive (mVAR)} model.

-We illustrate this for the case of at most pairwise cross-lagged effects, which corresponds to the mixed VAR model implemented in the \pkg{mgm} package.
-We first simplify (\ref{eq:nodecond.satisfy}) by dropping interactions of order $k > 2$

-We then introduce a time index $t$ for all variables, as we are now dealing with time ordered observations.
-Let $L$ be the set of specified lags, i.e. $L = \{1, 2, 3\}$ specifies a VAR model with lags 1, 2 and 3.
-We then define the natural parameter $E_{s}^t(X_{\setminus s})$ of the node conditional of $s$ at time $t$ as
+The mVAR model can be estimated by estimating the parameters of the conditional probability of each variable $s$ as a function of all variables (including itself) at a set of specified previous time points, denoted by $L$.
+For example, $L = \{1, 2, 3\}$ specifies a VAR model with lags 1, 2 and 3.
+We introduce a time index as a superscript $t$ for all variables since we are now dealing with time-ordered observations.
+We then define the canonical parameter $E_{s}^t (X) $ of the conditional distribution $P(X^t_s| X^{t-1}, X^{t-2}, X^{t-3})$ at time $t$